Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 And only guardians of these poor immigrants like Luis Gutierrez can save them.

-Fact of the matter is the country is being overrun as we speak.
+Fact of the matter is, the country is being overrun as we speak.

-Current legal immigration levels, the U.S. will add approximately the population of LA every three years.
+At current immigration, legal immigration, current legal immigration levels, the U.S. will add approximately the population of L.A. every three years.

 Are they assimilating to the American culture, becoming part of the United States of America?